How to Migrate from Apideck Without Re-Authenticating End Users

 - Contact Apideck support and request a secure, encrypted export of your Vault data.
 Be specific: you need the raw

 access_token,refresh_token,expires_at, and any per-connection metadata for eachconsumer_id. - Negotiate the export as part of your offboarding.
 Most vendors will cooperate, especially if the OAuth app belongs to you.
+Frame it clearly: "These tokens were issued to our OAuth application.
+We need the raw credentials to continue serving our customers."

-Option B: Apideck Managed OAuth Credentials
+Path B: Apideck Managed OAuth Credentials

 If you used Apideck's shared OAuth app credentials (Apideck's client_id), the tokens belong to Apideck's OAuth application.
-Migrating these tokens to a new platform that uses a different OAuth application will not work—the provider (Salesforce, HubSpot, etc.) will reject refresh attempts from mismatched client credentials.
+Migrating these tokens to a new platform that uses a different OAuth application will not work - the provider (Salesforce, HubSpot, etc.) will reject refresh attempts from mismatched client credentials.

 In this case, your options are: